 - 6.1.
 The classroom is organised in such a way that children can explore and learn in a safe environment. - 6.2.
-Children have access to an enclosed outdoor play area unless circumstances, such as the weather, would make outdoor activity inappropriate and unsafe. - 6.3.
+Children have access to an enclosed outdoor play area, and daily outdoor activities are planned, unless circumstances, such as the weather, would make outdoor activity inappropriate and unsafe. - 6.3.
 There are toilet facilities available to the EYFS, and there are hygienic changing facilities containing a supply of towels and spare clothes.